jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_expand_environment_direct_routing.md

 1. To the right of the lab certificate file path, select **Load File**.

     - **IMPORTANT**: After uploading the lab certificate, go back to Task 7 and verify that all 3 trusted root certificates are present.
-If not, add any missing certificates and scroll up from the top menu select **Save** to save the SBC configuration.
+If not, add any missing certificates and scroll up, select **Save** from the top menu to save the SBC configuration.

 1. Review the banner and verify that the certificate was loaded.